-Wind generators outside an approximately 75 mile radius of the Point of Interconnection (POI) of the studied request will be modeled at 20% of their nameplate capacity in the peak models and 100% of their nameplate capacity in the off-peak models.
-Scheduled outages of any facility at 100 kV and above during the study period will be included in the pre-project models, as appropriate.
+Wind generators within LG&E/KU control area, but outside an approximately 50 mile radius of the Point of Interconnection ("POI") of the studied request, will be modeled at 20% of their nameplate capacity in the peak models and 100% of their nameplate capacity in the off-peak models.
+Scheduled outages of any facility at 100 kV and above with a duration of six months or longer during the study period will be included in the pre-project models, as appropriate.
 Generators interconnected to the Transmission System pursuant to Interim Interconnection Service will not be added to the model, except to the extent those units' permanent output will be considered in the studies of lower-queued customers in the normal course.